Holiday Service Changes

 In accordance with the ADA, RRTA may be required to adjust your scheduled pick-up to coordinate with other customer requests.

-On holidays, when RRTA offices are closed, (New Year’s Day, Easter, Memorial Day, 4th of July, Labor Day, Thanksgiving and Christmas) please call 509-8996 to schedule a trip.
+On Sundays and holidays when RRTA offices are closed, (New Year’s Day, Easter, Memorial Day, 4th of July, Labor Day, Thanksgiving and Christmas) please call 717-509-8996 to schedule a trip.
 This line will be answered by RRTA’s voice mail system.
 When leaving a message on the voice mail please provide the following information:

 Personal Care Attendant